Convex-Dev/design/docs/cad/003_encoding/README.md

     - If valid, application can proceed with the semantic meaning it defines
     - If invalid, this is presumably an exception that needs handling (e.g. a malicious message from an external source that should be rejected)

+### Compatible Subsets

+CAD3 encodings are designed to support various other data formats as a natural subset.
+Applications may find it useful to exploit these correspondences to efficiently store any data in CAD3 format.

+- JSON encodes naturally using Map, String, Vector, Double, Integer, Boolean and Nil
+- UTF-8 text encodes naturally as a String
+- Binary data naturally encodes as a Blob, or as a Code with the encoding format specified
+- Encrypted data is perfectly suited for storage in a Blob
+- S-expressions are naturally coded using Lists, Symbols and a selection of other values (Integers, Strings etc.)
+- XML can be encoded in multiple ways e.g.:
+    - As a UTF-8 String
+    - As a Vector where each element is either a content String or a markup value.
+The metadata map of a Syntax Object could be used to specify element attributes

 ### Partial Implementations

 It is possible to write a partial implementation that understands only a subset of CAD3.
-This may be useful for e.g. embedded devices.
+This may be useful e.g. for embedded devices.

 Partial implementations MUST be able to decode any cell, and recognise it as valid / invalid from an encoding perspective.
 This is necessary for correctness and interoperability.

 Partial implementations MAY ignore CAD3 values that they cannot interpret.
 This means that they MUST at a minimum be able to:
 - calculate the length of an embedded value so that they can skip over it.
 This may require a bounded amount of recursion, as embedded values may embed other values inside them (up to a small depth limit limited by 140 bytes)
-- store the encoding of any value(s) they have ignored in the event that they re-encode the data for onward transmission
+- store the encoding of any value(s) they have ignored if they need to re-encode the data for onward transmission

 Partial implementations MAY ignore branch references, and hence avoid the need to compute SHA3-256 hashes / look up child cells by reference.
 In this case, care must be taken that values are small enough that they always result in embedded encodings.